Frequently asked questions

 An email goes out on Friday to all Shabbos guests stating the status of the eiruv.

 There are a variety of hotels nearby.
-If you book at Four Points, Embassy Suites or Ramada mention CHABAD to get 5% off.
+If you book at Four Points, Embassy Suites, Hilton Niagara, the Oakes Hotel or Comfort Inn, mention CHABAD to get 5% off.

-There are 50 rooms with a Shabbos key, there is an Eiruv between the hotel and Chabad, as well there are manual doors.
+There is an Eiruv between the hotel and Chabad, and there are manual doors.